iainsmith/swift-docker/README.md

 -h, --help              Show help information.

 SUBCOMMANDS:
-test                    Test your swift package in a docker container. cleanup                 Remove temporary docker images. write-dockerfile        Write a dockerfile to disk.
+build                   Build your swift package in a docker container. test                    Test your swift package in a docker container. run                     Run your swift package in a docker container. vapor                   Run your vapor web application in a container. build-image             Build a docker image for your swift package. repl                    print the command to run the swift repl in a container. cleanup                 Remove temporary docker images. write-dockerfile        Write a dockerfile to disk.
 ```